Searching for details:

-One of the earliest studies of the sea-based launch site was pioneered by US Navy's Bureau of Ships around 1963.
+One of the earliest studies of a sea-based launch site was pioneered by the US Navy's Bureau of Ships around 1963.
 It considered a 17,700-ton, 565-feet vessel, capable of carrying up to three space launchers.
 Erected on the edge of the ship's stern, the rockets would lift off vertically, carrying satellites to a geostationary orbit.
-The main rational for building space-launching ship was its ability to be deployed in the equatorial regions of the Earth, where access to the geostationary orbit would be more energy efficient and cheaper comparing to missions originating from Cape Canaveral.
+The main rationale for building a space-launching ship was its ability to be deployed in the equatorial regions of the Earth, where access to the geostationary orbit would be more energy efficient and cheaper compared to missions originating from Cape Canaveral.
 (263)

-Above: One of the earliest studies of a sea-based launch site conceived by US Navy's Bureau of Ships around 1963.
+One of the earliest studies of a sea-based launch site conceived by the US Navy's Bureau of Ships around 1963.

 In the USSR, during the 1960s, the development of the Tsyklon family of rockets was accompanied by an innovative effort to automate its launch procedures.
-The success of the project, prompted the prime contractor of Tsyklon's launch complex -- KBTM design bureau -- to propose a sea-based version of the system.
-Preliminary studies conducted by KBTM showed that automated launch procedures and a compact pad could be deployed onboard cargo ships, however only after considerable technical problems were solved.
-In the meantime, prospective geostationary satellites, which would be primary cargo for ocean-based rockets, were emerging much larger than the lifting capacity of the Tsyklon rocket.
-Subsequently, the concept of the oceangoing launch pad receded to the background for the next decade.
-Still, KB Yuzhnoe, which developed Tsyklon, TsNIIMash research institute, responsible for advanced problems of rocketry, and KBTM itself, continued low-level studies of technical requirements for a sea-based pad, eyeing future rockets.
+The success of the project, prompted the prime contractor of Tsyklon's launch complex -- the Moscow-based KBTM design bureau -- to propose a sea-based version of the system.
+Preliminary studies conducted by KBTM showed that automated launch procedures and a compact pad could be deployed onboard cargo ships, however only after considerable technical problems had been solved.
+In the meantime, prospective geostationary satellites, which would be the primary cargo for ocean-based rockets, were emerging much larger than the lifting capacity of the Tsyklon rocket.
+Subsequently, the concept of an oceangoing launch pad receded to the background for the next decade.
+Still, KB Yuzhnoe, which developed Tsyklon, the TsNIIMash research institute, responsible for advanced problems of rocketry, and KBTM itself, continued low-level studies of the technical requirements for a sea-based pad, eyeing future rockets.

-In 1975, the same industrial team, which built Tsyklon, embarked upon the development of the most advanced rocket yet -- Zenit.
+In 1975, the same industrial team which had built Tsyklon embarked upon the development of the most advanced rocket yet -- Zenit.
 Impressive payload capabilities and the state-of-the-art launch system re-ignited interest in the sea launch concept.
 (114)

-On June 29, 1977, The Commission on Military-Industrial Issues within the Soviet of Ministers of the USSR requested to investigate the concept of sea-based Zenit.
+On June 29, 1977, the Commission on Military-Industrial Issues within the Soviet of Ministers of the USSR requested that the concept of sea-basing Zenit be investigated.
 On Aug.
-19, 1977, Ministry of General Machine building, which oversaw rocket industry in the USSR, authorized a feasibility study of possible deployment of the Zenit rocket at sea.
+19, 1977, the Ministry of General Machine building, which oversaw the rocket industry in the USSR, authorized a feasibility study of the possible deployment of the Zenit rocket at sea.

 As a result, by 1979, KB Yuzhnoe, the prime developer of the Zenit rocket, issued a report code-named "Plavuchest" or "Floating."
 The document evaluated possible regions for the floating launch site and the payload capabilities of Zenit.
-It also considered a possible workflow in the conditions of the sea, as well as estimated a number of minimum personnel need to support such operations.
+It also considered the possible workflow at sea, as well as estimated the minimum number of personnel needed to support such operations.
 Issues of guidance, tracking and flight control were also evaluated.
 (164)

 By 1981, Yuzhnoe's subcontractor on launching hardware, KBTM, in cooperation with the industry also completed a detailed study of a sea-based launch pad for Zenit.
-This work left no doubts in the feasibility of the concept, however KBTM projected that the cost of its development would be comparable to that of a hypothetical 1,000-ton rocket based in Baikonur, while delivering same amount of cargo as Zenit would from the ocean pad.
-Such conclusion became one of the reasons for another decade-long hibernation of the concept.
+This work left no doubts in the feasibility of the concept, however KBTM projected that the cost of its development would be comparable to that of a hypothetical 1,000-ton rocket based in Baikonur and delivering the same amount of cargo as Zenit would from an ocean pad.
+Such a conclusion became one of the reasons for another decade-long hibernation of the concept.
 (114)

 The ultimate justification

-Despite many ideas, in the post-Soviet economic collapse, Russian government had little chance of finding needed cash for the development of any of these projects.
-However, unlike the Soviet period, Russian rocketeers could now look for investors abroad.
+Despite many ideas, in the post-Soviet economic collapse, the Russian government had little chance of finding the needed cash for the development of any of these projects.
+However, unlike during the Soviet period, Russian rocketeers could now look for investors abroad.

-On November 25, 1993, in the city of Turku, Finland, NPO Energia, Boeing and Norwegian company Kvaerner Maritime, which owned Odyssey, singed an agreement on the development of the sea-based complex.
-Boeing promised to take responsibility for organizational and marketing side of the project, while Kvaerner would outfit the platform for its new role.
+On November 25, 1993, in the city of Turku, Finland, NPO Energia, Boeing and the Norwegian company Kvaerner Maritime, which owned Odyssey, signed an agreement on the development of the sea-based complex.
+Boeing promised to take responsibility for the organizational and marketing side of the project, while Kvaerner would outfit the platform for its new role.
 (52)

-After the assessment of potential vehicles, which would be best suited for flying from the platform, the Zenit rocket ended up to be an undisputed winner.
+After assessing the potential vehicles which would be best suited for flying from the platform, the Zenit rocket ended up the undisputed winner.
 It was deemed best-suited for the ocean launch pad thanks to its non-toxic propellant and highly automated pre-launch processing.
-As a result, in February 1994, Zenit manufacturer -- KB Yuzhnoe of Dnepropetrovsk, Ukraine -- joined the company, bringing along a band of its traditional subcontractors.
+As a result, in February 1994, the Zenit manufacturer -- KB Yuzhnoe of Dnepropetrovsk, Ukraine -- joined the company, bringing along the band of its traditional subcontractors.

-Unlike the consensus on the rocket, the choice of the launch platform led to a major quarrel, apparently for the first (but not last) time threatening the very existence of the joint venture.
-While Russians and Norwegians voted for a converted oil rig platform, Boeing argued for a supertanker.
-Ultimately, the conditions, which required the installation of all rocket-related hardware within Russian ports gave the platform an advantage.
+Unlike the consensus on the rocket, the choice of the launch platform led to a major quarrel, apparently threatening the very existence of the joint venture for the first but not last time.
+While the Russians and Norwegians voted for a converted oil rig platform, Boeing argued for a supertanker.
+Ultimately, the conditions, which required the installation of all rocket-related hardware within Russian ports gave the platform the advantage.
 (52)